 This week’s reader request is focusing on traveling with toddlers on road trips.
 I’m sharing tips for long road trips that don’t involve screen time.
 Because coming up with screen-free ideas can be more challenging than searching the app store, am I right!?!

-Honestly, these tips can apply to any younger child in the car, all you have to do is change out the toys for things more suitable for the child’s age!
-And, as always, if you have an organizational or kid-related questions, please feel free to leave a comment below, email or, message me on Facebook, Instagram or Twitter!
+Honestly, these tips can apply to any younger child in the car.
+All you have to do is change out the toys for things more suitable for the child’s age!
+And, as always, if you have an organizational or kid-related question, please feel free to leave a comment below, email or, message me on Facebook, Instagram, or Twitter!

 4. Car Games

 When we last traveled, we didn’t do many car games.
 I have tried to teach the kiddos I Spy and Bingo, but they are more interested in other things like smashing things into Play-Doh or throwing things around the car.
-But next time we take a long road trip, I am going to make sure to print off these adorable, free printables to keep the kids occupied as we are driving!
+Next time we take a long road trip, I am going to make sure to print off these adorable, free printables to keep the kids occupied as we are driving!

 I also try to buy individual bags of snacky foods so each child can have their own.
 And I fill up the snack cups with something crunchy.
 My kids love apple sauce, so I will get a few pouches they can suck on as we are driving.
-String cheese, crackers, pretzels, graham crackers, cheesey bunnies, veggie straws, baby Mum Mums, and breakfast bars were all a must for our road trips.
-I also packed every person a water bottle that were filled with ice and water.
-And, since my kids love their milk, I had a small cooler that were filled with sippy cups for their milk.
+String cheese, crackers, pretzels, graham crackers, cheesy bunnies, veggie straws, baby Mum Mums, and breakfast bars were all a must for our road trips.
+I also packed every person a water bottle that was filled with ice and water.
+And, since my kids love their milk, I had a small cooler that was filled with sippy cups.